sumit2898/DescreteManagementSystem/README.md

-# c-programmes
+!!!
+Descrete Management System !!!
-all the programms for which i have done in c++ course
+this contain all the programs of the practicals